ubcecon/ECON622/final_project.md

  * Carefully creating tests for each individual function rather than writing out the code all the way to the solution.
  * Ensure that it runs with continuous integration (i.e. Travis) and with code-coverage
  * Ensure that the project is reproducible (i.e. someone else can run the code without any modifications)
- * Demonstrate some use of generic programming (for Julia) or functional programming (for R)
+ * Demonstrate some use of generic programming (for Julia)

  If you are able to make a contribution to an existing open-source project, it is preferred.
-For contributions to existing projects, we will consider more modest goals since we realize it adds rigorous of testing/documentation/etc.
+For contributions to existing projects, we will consider more modest goals since we realize it adds rigors of testing/documentation/etc.